-Julius Howell Jr., CC, CL, is a senior manager at American Express in Arizona.
+Julius Howell Jr. is a senior manager at American Express in Arizona.
 He is a member of two clubs in Phoenix, where he mentors several members, helping them become mentors themselves.

 Tell us about Julius.

 Julius is influential and powerfully persuasive.
 He explains complex ideas clearly and concisely.
 He shares ideas for manual speeches and mixes honest feedback with words of encouragement.
 He volunteers at Toastmasters Leadership Institute events.
 And he tells some funny stories!

 From a leadership perspective, he steers his team at work through a maze of change.
 He listens, addresses the concerns of his staff in a timely manner and drives the right behaviors, even under difficult circumstances.